 If you have a trampoline, use it!
 If it’s warm we love to put water balloons on the trampoline while we jump.
-Or play a game, such as Marco Polo.
+Or play a fun trampoline game, such as Marco Polo or Crack The Egg.

 7. Have a Scavenger Hunt

 Set up a scavenger hunt outside.
-Make a list of items for your kids to find, give them each a bag and see who can find them all.
+This is easily done by writing a list of items for your kids to find, give them each a bag and see who can find everything on the list.
 After the hunt you can bring the items inside and have the kids show their findings to each other.

 8. Play Missionary Tag